P-p-H-d/mlib/README.md

 'name' shall be a C identifier which will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.

-It is expected to only have one list of a kind in the entire program (TBC if really needed).
+An object is expected to be part of only one list of a kind in the entire program at a time.
 An intrusive list allows to move from an object to the next object without needing to go through the entire list, or to remove an object from a list in O(1).
 It may, or may not, be better than standard list.
 It depends on the context.